bchoudhu1/Multi-Objective-Molecular-Optimization/README.md

 For the Microbiome Modulator Notebook, REINFORCE + GRU Conditional Generator is used for data-constrained setting.

-The approach can be adaptable to standard VAE based approaches(population encoder + SMILES decoder) as standard for another genome-expression based workflows to scale up the former workflow.
+The approach can be a more data-efficient layer prior to VAE based methods(population encoder + SMILES decoder) as evident across other genome-expression->small molecule perturbation based workflows.